zwroeee/Alexs-network-montior./README.md

 - **Monitor Network Traffic**: Easily track the number of bytes sent and received over time.
 - **Graphical Visualization**: View network activity in real-time graphs to understand your network usage better.
-- **Top Talkers**: Identify which processes are the biggest consumers of bandwidth.
+- **Top Talkers**: Identify which! processes are the biggest consumers of bandwidth.
 - **Customizable Monitoring Interval**: Adjust the frequency of monitoring through an easy-to-use configuration panel.
 - **Theme Toggle**: Switch between light and dark modes to suit your preferences.
 - **Log Export**: Automatically saves network activity to a CSV file for your records.